sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 8. On mealplanner ui Select "Tourtiere" from the selected meal catalogue.
 9. Drag and drop it in the specific category of the meal plan.
 10. Navigate  back to "meal plans"
-11. Click on the shopping icon
+11. Click on the shopping icon.
 12. Verify that the Onion has "Onion, Red, 3 lb Bag" and "Red Onions, Sold in singles, 0.16 - 0.30 kg" are displayed in the Suggested Product column.
 13. Verify that the Onion has "Red Onions, Sold in singles, 0.16 - 0.30 kg" as the best product on the top of the Suggested Product column.